Forecasting future action sequences with attention: a new approach to weakly supervised action forecasting: Experiments.

 \subsection{Evaluating our model}

-In this section we evaluate various aspects of our model aiming to provide some insights to the reader.
-First, we evaluate our action sequence forecasting model in section~\ref{sec.exp.fore1} to \ref{sec.exp.foreend}.
-Then we evaluate weakly supervised action forecasting in section~\ref{sec.exp.wsaf}.
+\R{ In the following sections we evaluate various aspects of our model aiming to provide some insights to the reader.
+First, we evaluate our action sequence forecasting model from section~\ref{sec.exp.fore1} to \ref{sec.exp.foreend}.
+In section \ref{sec.exp.fore1} we evaluate our action sequence forecasting model with cross-entropy loss.
+Then in section \ref{sec.loss.eval} we evaluate the impact of new loss functions for action sequence forecasting.
+After that in section ~\ref{sec.next.action} we compare our model with baselines models for predicting the next action.
+We also evaluate the performance of our model when predicting the next action conditioned on the last three actions in section~\ref{sec.exp.foreend}.
+Finally, we evaluate weakly supervised action forecasting in section~\ref{sec.exp.wsaf} and compare with other published methods. }

-\subsection{How well it performs in action sequence forecasting?}
+\subsection{How well does it perform in action sequence forecasting?}

 In this section we evaluate our action sequence forecasting model using all three datasets.
 During training, for each given video $X$ and the action sequence $Y= \left< y_1, y_2, \cdots, y_N \right>$, our model take feature sequence $X^o$ corresponding to observed action sequence $Y^o=\left< y^o_1, \cdots, y^o_i \right>$ and then predict future action sequence $Y^u=\left< y^u_{i+1}, \cdots, y^u_N \right>$ for all $i$ values (i.e. for $i=1,\cdots,N-1$).
 The observed $i^{th}$ action symbol is denoted by $ y^o_i$, and corresponds to a real action e.g. "opening fridge".
 We use this action sequence sampling strategy to evaluate test videos for all possible $i$ values.
 Unless otherwise specified, we use this strategy for training and testing which we call as the \textbf{Action Sequence Forecasting Setup}.
 With this augmentation strategy, we obtain much larger dataset for training and evaluation.
 This setup is different from what has been done in prior work\cite{AbuFarha2018}.